JustinStarreveld/ROBIST/README.md

 # ROBIST: Robust Optimization by Iterative Scenario Sampling and Statistical Testing

 This repository provides the code for applying _ROBIST_, a simple, yet effective, data-driven algorithm for optimization under parametric uncertainty.
-The methodology and numerical experiments are described in detail in an accompanying paper, available online [here](add link).
+The methodology and numerical experiments are described in detail in an accompanying paper, available online [here](https://optimization-online.org/?p=24671).
 The method was developed by Justin Starreveld, Guanyu Jin, Dick den Hertog and Roger Laeven.

 ## Code

 The code is written in `Python`, version 3.10.9.
-The dependency packages are listed in `setup.csg`.
+The dependency packages are listed in `setup.cfg`.
 The ROBIST algorithm is implemented in `Code/ROBIST.py`.

 ## Numerical Experiments